-Getting from San Ignacio to the border was simple: we just jumped in a cab (complete with cracked windscreen and friendly driver who spent more time telling stories and looking at us rather than on the road) from the centre of town, and paid the driver $10 to take us the eight miles to Guatemala.
+Getting from San Ignacio to the border was simple: we jumped in a cab (complete with cracked windscreen and friendly driver who spent more time telling stories and looking at us rather than on the road) from the centre of town, and paid the driver B$10 to take us the eight miles to Guatemala.

 We’d not had the best border crossing from Mexico to Belize a few days earlier, with an attempted scam on the Mexico side that we’d artfully avoided and an intense questioning session from immigration as we’d entered Belize.
-We’d done our research on the Belize-Guatemala border and had read there would be various attempts at bribes as we passed across.
+We’d done our research on the Belize-Guatemala border, though, and had read there would be various attempts at bribes as we passed across.

 We made it out of Belize without a hitch, but it was when we crossed the river and reached the Guatemalan side that we ran into problems.